-In addition, staff maintains a map that illustrates areas with high development and redevelopment potential as well as development and infrastructure improvements already occurring in the City (view in PDF).
-The map includes recently completed projects, projects under construction, location of new housing projects, and traffic counts to help you get a better of idea of a great location for your business.
+In addition, the staff maintains a map that illustrates areas with high development and redevelopment potential as well as development and infrastructure improvements already occurring in the City.
+The map includes recently completed projects, projects under construction, the location of new housing projects, and traffic counts to help you get a better idea of a great location for your business.

 Why is knowing the Future Land Use and Zoning of my property important?

 The Future Land Use is the base layer for all properties in the City.
-A property's land use helps distinguish the general purpose of a piece of property, from low and medium density residential, to mixed-use, to industrial.
-A typical Future Land Use in the City, particularly along the main corridors, is "Infill and Mixed-Use (IMU)" which has a broad allowance for commercial, residential, light-use, and mixed use projects.
-You can download the Future Land Use Map in PDF here.
+A property's land use helps distinguish the general purpose of a piece of property, from low and medium-density residential to mixed-use, to industrial.
+A typical Future Land Use in the City, particularly along the main corridors, is "Infill and Mixed-Use (IMU)" which has a broad allowance for commercial, residential, light-use, and mixed-use projects.

 In addition to the Future Land Use, each property is assigned a zoning category.
-The zoning of a property determines the allowable uses, setbacks, density (amount of residential units), intensity (floor-area ratio) and other important factors.
+The zoning of a property determines the allowable uses, setbacks, density (amount of residential units), intensity (floor-area ratio), and other important factors.
 The City also has an overlay district called the Heritage Village in the heart of town.
-You can download the Zoning Map here.